SCENIC DRIVES AROUND THE TROSSACHS

-The 22 miles along the A85 between Callander and Killin has some of the most spectacular scenery in Britain, passing Loch Lubhnaig, the 1870s Glen Ogle viaduct and the pretty Falls of Dochart – with a possible one-mile detour at Balquhidder to see Rob Roy’s grave.
-Balquhidder’s other unmissable detour is Mhor84, a boutique motel with superb restaurant and cafe.
+The 22 miles along the A85 between Callander and Killin has some of the most spectacular scenery in Britain, passing Loch Lubnaig, the 1870s Glen Ogle viaduct and the pretty Falls of Dochart – with a possible one-mile detour at Balquhidder to see Rob Roy’s grave.
+Balquhidder’s other unmissable detour is Mhor84, a funky and friendly casual restaurant, bar and cafe.

 TO LOCH LOMOND

 Drive west of Aberfoyle and you’re into some wonderfully wild, Highland-like terrain.
-It’s single track all the way once you pass the pretty lochside village of Kinlochard (fab cafe alert!), as the landscape becomes wilder and wilder, passing pretty Loch Chon and moody Loch Arklet before arriving on the shores of Loch Lomond at Inversnaid.
-Here, if you fancy a leg stretch, there is a lovely short walk along a picturesque section of the West Highland Way visiting Rob Roy’s Cave, then hop back in the car, and head back towards Lochend, detouring less than a mile to Stronachlachar, where the Pier Cafe serves lovely lunches overlooking Loch Katrine.
+It’s single track all the way once you pass the pretty lochside village of Kinlochard, as the landscape becomes wilder and wilder, passing pretty Loch Chon and moody Loch Arklet before arriving on the shores of Loch Lomond at Inversnaid.
+Here, if you fancy a leg stretch, there is a lovely short walk along a picturesque section of the West Highland Way visiting Rob Roy’s Cave, then hop back in the car, and head back towards Lochend, detouring less than a mile to Stronachlachar, where the Victoria Pier overlooks Loch Katrine.

 MORE ACTIVITIES AROUND THE TROSSACHS